richafnu/Viva/Viva/glint/setup/activity-audit-log.md

 3. In the menu, select **Identity** and search for **Viva Glint** in the **Search your tenant** field.
 4. Select Viva Glint from the search results that appear.
 5. Under **Activity**, choose **Sign-in logs**.
-6. Logs have Viva Glint's app ID applied for the last seven days of activity.
+6. Logs have Viva Glint's app ID applied and, by default, show the last seven days of activity.
-7. Learn more about using [Entra's sign-in logs](/entra/identity/monitoring-health/concept-sign-ins) and [customizing/filtering logs](/entra/identity/monitoring-health/howto-customize-filter-logs?tabs=audit-logs).
+7. Learn more about using [Entra's sign-in logs](/entra/identity/monitoring-health/concept-sign-ins) and [customizing/filtering logs](/entra/identity/monitoring-health/howto-customize-filter-logs?tabs=audit-logs) to view differeent columns and date ranges..

 ## Related resources